hashicorp/terraform-provider-aws/website/docs/r/codepipeline.markdown

 * `name` - (Required) The name of the pipeline.
 * `role_arn` - (Required) A service role Amazon Resource Name (ARN) that grants AWS CodePipeline permission to make calls to AWS services on your behalf.
-* `artifact_store` (Required) An artifact_store block.
+* `artifact_store` (Required) One or more artifact_store blocks.
 Artifact stores are documented below.
 * `stage` (Minimum of at least two `stage` blocks is required) A stage block.
 Stages are documented below.
 * `tags` - (Optional) A mapping of tags to assign to the resource.

 An `artifact_store` block supports the following arguments:

-* `location` - (Required) The location where AWS CodePipeline stores artifacts for a pipeline, such as an S3 bucket.
+* `location` - (Required) The location where AWS CodePipeline stores artifacts for a pipeline; currently only `S3` is supported.
 * `type` - (Required) The type of the artifact store, such as Amazon S3
 * `encryption_key` - (Optional) The encryption key block AWS CodePipeline uses to encrypt the data in the artifact store, such as an AWS Key Management Service (AWS KMS) key.
 If you don't specify a key, AWS CodePipeline uses the default key for Amazon Simple Storage Service (Amazon S3).
 An `encryption_key` block is documented below.
+* `region` - (Optional) The region where the artifact store is located.
+Required for a cross-region CodePipeline, do not provide for a single-region CodePipeline.

 An `encryption_key` block supports the following arguments: